A little about us

 - tinnitus evaluation

-- immittance, tympanometry and acoustic reflexes, including high frequency tympanometry for infants
+- immittance: tympanometry and acoustic reflex testing, including high frequency tympanometry for infants

 - baseline and annual tests for industry

 - probe-microphone, real-ear measures for evaluating hearing aids on your ear

 - Central Auditory Processing Disorder Evaluation

 - hearing protection devices